learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

   * For instance, we would add the pictures titled `zoe_perez_background.jpg`, `zoe_perez_index.jpg`, and `zoe_perez_profile.jpg` to the `students` folder that is inside the `img` folder.
   * File endings are case senstive.
 When adding an \<image\> tag, make sure that the image source is identical to the name of the image file.

 * Once you've completed the profile, open up `index.html`.
-Use the prexisting template as a model and add a section for your fellow student.
+Use the assigned <li></li> element as a template and add fill it out for your fellow classmate.

 #### Stage and Commit Changes

 * Once you're happy with the profile you've created and the changes you've made to the index page, type [git status](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Checking-the-Status-of-Your-Files).
-The the file you've altered, index.html, should appear in the "Tracked Files" section and the files you've created should appear in the "Untracked Files" section.
+The file you've altered, index.html, should appear in the "Tracked Files" section and the files you've created should appear in the "Untracked Files" section.

 * You'll want to [add](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Staging-Modified-Files) then [commit](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Committing-Your-Changes) these changes with a message.